 Bovada is an excellent online sportsbook and casino that has a reputation that stretches back decades.
-It’s been around in some form or another for a long time in the online casino world, and it has a reputation as one of the top online casinos on the planet.
-As far as sports betting goes, they offer a lot of good odds, although one might say the main draw for Bovada is volume and style - their website is easy to look at and use, and they make their odds easy to find and wager on.
+As far as sports betting goes, they offer a lot of good odds, although the main draw for Bovada is volume and style - their website is easy to look at and use, and they make their odds easy to find and wager on.

 Ease is the order of the day at Bovada, and each betting method is easy to find and access.
-You can wager on spreads, moneylines, props, and much more.
-They have excellent wagering opportunities for futures odds, as well as their #whatsyawager section, where requested odds are posted for public wagering.
+They have excellent wagering opportunities for NFL odds, as well as their #whatsyawager section, where requested odds are posted for public wagering.
 Overall, Bovada’s online sportsbook is simple, easy to use, and a great starting point for anyone looking to wager on the NFL.

 The Best Prop Betting

-MyBookie is an excellent online sportsbook that has several advantages and disadvantages when compared to its closest competitors.
-In terms of advantages, the biggest advantage of MyBookie is that it is one of the best sportsbooks for finding odds on things other sportsbooks won’t touch.
-This means that, for example, MyBookie is a great Super Bowl sportsbook, because they offer an absurd amount of props on basically anything that could happen during the game, even compared to other sportsbooks.
+MyBookie is an excellent online sportsbook that has several advantages when compared to its closest competitors.
+The biggest advantage of MyBookie is that it is one of the best sportsbooks for finding odds on things other sportsbooks won’t touch.
+This means that MyBookie is a great Super Bowl sportsbook, because they offer props on basically anything that could happen during the game.

-Outside of the willingness to take action on outlandish prop bets, MyBookie had generally decent odds - and their oddsmakers seem to work based off of their own metrics, not other casinos.
-This makes MyBookie an excellent sportsbook for line shopping, because they’ll often have different odds than other casinos, which is a situation that is good for the person shopping the lines.
+Outside of the willingness to take action on outlandish prop bets, MyBookie has solid odds that seem to be based off of their own metrics, not other casinos.
+This makes MyBookie an excellent sportsbook for line shopping.
 MyBookie is a very solid sportsbook, and worth checking out.

 Amazing Futures Odds

-BetOnline is a very well known online sportsbook that deserves the acclaim it tends to get.
-We do a lot of line shopping here at USAOnlineGambling, and BetOnline is a consistent performer in terms of having competitive lines, especially when compared with other sportsbooks, and especially when it comes to futures betting.
+BetOnline is a very well known online sportsbook that deserves the acclaim it gets.
+A consistent performer in terms of having competitive lines, BetOnline often comes out ahead compared to other books, especially with futures.
 It’s always a good bet to check the BetOnline odds before placing a futures bet at another sportsbook.

 BetOnline has a very simple user interface, and you can choose between their new website and their old one.
-Their new website is a bit more modern and app-like, while their old website is simply a list of wagers you can place - like a bookie sheet, but online.
-With both options available, bettors can sel ect which one they prefer.
+Their new website is more modern and app-like, while their old website is a list of wagers you can place.
+With both options available, bettors can select which one they prefer.
 Overall, BetOnline is a great online sportsbook with a ton of options for the discerning bettor.